Skip to content (Press enter)

 In addition, large-sized and medium-sized entities (that are not public interest entities), all other commercial organisations (except very small ones) as well as micro and small entrepreneurship entities are permitted to use IFRS Standards or the IFRS for SMEs Standard.

-If the jurisdiction has NOT made a public statement supporting the move towards a single set of accounting standards and/or towards IFRS Standards as that set of standards, explain the jurisdiction's general position towards the adoption of IFRS Standards in the jurisdiction.
+If the jurisdiction has NOT made a public statement supporting the move towards a single set of accounting standards and/or towards IFRS Accounting Standards as that set of standards, explain the jurisdiction's general position towards the adoption of IFRS Accounting Standards in the jurisdiction.

 Not applicable.